 Safe Routes to School zeros in on making walking and bicycling to and from school safe, convenient and fun.
 This international movement improves the health and well-being of children, families and school employees as it fosters liveable, sustainable communities and reduces automobile congestion.

-- Register your event and gain access to free, downloadable resources from the National Center for Safe Routes to School.
+International Walk to School Day – register your event and gain access to free, downloadable resources.

 The Safe Routes to School (SRTS) National Partnership’s State Network Project brings together state leaders to remove barriers to walking and bicycling to and from school.
 The Partnership’s 2010–2011 report (PDF) includes policy successes, lessons learned and local success stories that were a result of policy changes led by the 20 state network coalitions, including Illinois.